-Prevailing socio-cultural norms and coping mechanism such as early marriages/forced marriages or the confinement of girls at home as a coping mechanism to protect them from potential harassment and abuse given the aggravated security situation in Rakhine State reduces educational opportunities (especially secondary and higher education), specifically for Rohingya girls.
+Prevailing socio-cultural norms and coping mechanism such as child marriages/forced marriages or the confinement of girls at home as a coping mechanism to protect them from potential harassment and abuse given the aggravated security situation in Rakhine state reduces educational opportunities (especially secondary and higher education), specifically for Rohingya girls.

-Restrictions on access to basic and higher education, especially for the Rohingva in Rakhine State, may have a hindering impact on the effectiveness of awareness raising campaigns focusing on higher education as an incentive when promoting the benefits of girls' education.
+Restrictions on access to basic and higher education, especially for the Rohingya in Rakhine state, may have a hindering impact on the effectiveness of awareness raising campaigns focusing on higher education as an incentive when promoting the benefits of girls' education.